n1520369/n1520369/README.md

 ## About Me

-B.Tech in Computer Science with interests in Python Development, Data Analysis, SQL, Artificial Intelligence, and Machine Learning.
+B.Tech in Computer Science with 3 years of experience as a Software Engineer.
+Skilled in Python development, SQL, automation, data analysis, and software problem-solving.
+Passionate about building scalable applications and exploring AI-driven solutions.

 ## Technical Skills